michaelfester/docs/docs/reference/computed-columns/rollup-column.md

 ![](/docs/reference/computed-columns/rollup-column/2020-03-17%2005.43.51.gif)

+To create a rollup column:

+- Open the data editor and add a new column.
+- Label your column and select “rollup” as the column type.

+{% figure src="/docs/reference/computed-columns/rollup-column/adding-a-new-column.png" caption="Creating a new Rollup Column" /%}

+- Choose with existing column or relation you want to perform your calculation on.

+{% figure src="/docs/reference/computed-columns/rollup-column/choosing-the-values.png" caption="Choosing the values" /%}

+- Choose which calculation you want to perform.

+{% figure src="/docs/reference/computed-columns/rollup-column/choosing-which-calculation-to-perform.png" caption="Choosing the valuesChoosing which calculation to perform" /%}

+- Specify the precision in decimal points for your calculation, as well as if you want to use a group separator or add units to the calculation.

+{% figure src="/docs/reference/computed-columns/rollup-column/configuring-the-display-section.png" caption="Configuring the Display section" /%}

+- Select Done, and you will immediately see your calculations fill the column.

+{% figure src="/docs/reference/computed-columns/rollup-column/example-for-a-rollup-column.png" caption="Example for a Rollup Column" /%}

 ## Calculations

 The Rollup Column can perform different calculations based on the data it finds in the column or relation you select.